How to Read a Certificate of Analysis: Overview

 - Some studies have found that nearly 7 out of 10 hemp products do not contain the advertised level of CBD.

-- They indicate whether or not the cannabis (product) in question is federally-legal hemp or a federally-prohibited cannabis product.
+- They indicate whether or not the product in question is legally hemp or a federally-prohibited cannabis product.

 - Products with over 0.3% of delta-9 THC by dry weight are considered to be THC cannabis.